davidmoten/squabble/README.md

 * it is not in the dictionary nominated as the authority for the game
 * the word does not change the root of any word in that word's anagram history.
 So for instance red -> read -> dear -> reads is not valid because reads has the same root as read which was in the history of the current value of dear.

+If you get into trouble with this rule about changing the root then try a relaxation that has strict inarguable rules:
+* You cannot make a word from an existing word (or any word in that word's history) using:
+    Suffixes r, s, er, es, d, ed, ing, or n
+    Prefix re

 If you succeed in getting a word it is then your turn to turn a letter.
 You have a chance to slow the game down here if you want to.
 Mind you if someone yells out a word before you turn too bad, off goes the game again!

 The player with the most words when there are no more letters to turn over wins.